 - Grilled cheese sandwiches

 - carrot sticks

 - any unused vegetables

 - Vegetable Frittata (Use any other veg you may have if you don't have peppers and basil; omit feta), oven fries

 - Baked chicken legs, baked sweet potatoes, green beans

 -Save chicken legs and immediately put in the crockpot for chicken stock.

 - Bean and rice tacos (Use leftover beans, cooked rice, cheddar cheese, and salsa on corn tortillas)

-- Egg drop soup(using your homemade chicken stock), vegetable fried rice (omit sesame oil)
+- Egg drop soup(using your homemade chicken stock), vegetable fried rice (omit chicken and fish sauce)

-- Salmon patties, buttered peas, glazed carrots (drizzle on maple syrup instead of honey)
+- Salmon patties, buttered peas, glazed carrots (roast in oven at 425 with olive oil and drizzle on maple syrup the last few minutes)